luismsgomes/qtlm/doc/ReadMe.txt

 $dataset_files

-A list of files (may be gzipped), each containing tab-separated pairs of human translated sentences.
+A space-separated list of files (may be gzipped), each containing tab-separated pairs of human translated sentences.
 The file paths specfied here must be relative to $download_base_url configured in
 $QTLEAP_ROOT/conf/sharing.sh.

-Example: dataset="corpora/europarl/ep.enpt.gz"
+Example: dataset_files="corpora/europarl/ep.enpt.gz"

 $train_hostname